 Personal Injury, Traumatic Brain Injury & Mass Tort Attorney

-Mr. Emerson is a founding partner of Emerson Firm, PLLC.
+Mr. Emerson is a founding partner of Emerson Firm, PLLC and has been practicing now for forty years.
 He was born in Little Rock, Arkansas, and was raised there and in Houston, Texas.
 He obtained his Bachelor of Arts from the University of Texas at Austin and his Juris Doctorate from South Texas College of Law in Houston.
 He was admitted to the Texas Bar in 1980 and is now admitted to practice before the U.S. Supreme Court; U.S. Court of Appeals for the 2nd, 5th, and 8th Circuits; U.S. District Courts for the Northern, Southern, Eastern, and Western Districts of Texas; Eastern and Western Districts of Arkansas; Western District of Washington; District of Colorado; Eastern District of Michigan; and all Texas, Washington, and Arkansas state courts.

-In his personal injury practice in 2018, Mr. Emerson served as co-counsel in a catastrophic brain injury case involving alleged malpractice by doctors and staff at CH1-St. Vincent Hot Springs.
+In his personal injury practice, Mr. Emerson served as co-counsel in a catastrophic brain injury case involving alleged malpractice by doctors and staff at CH1-St. Vincent Hot Springs.
 This matter was settled under a confidential agreement in 2018.

 - In the Aluminum Warehousing Antitrust Litigation, he represents his client and named plaintiff from Arkansas, Claridge Products, and other first level purchasers in this multi-district-litigation (“MDL”).
 He also serves as a member of the Plaintiffs’ Counsel Steering Committee.

 - In the High Pressure Laminates Antitrust Litigation he represented plaintiffs in the direct purchaser case and in the Compact Disc Antitrust Litigation filed against the music industry in the United States.